lmcinnes/umap/doc/basic_usage.rst

-dimension in a way that preserves as much of the structure of the data as possible we can get a visualisable representation of the data allowing us to "see" the data and its structure and begin to get some inuitions about the data itself.
+dimension in a way that preserves as much of the structure of the data as possible we can get a visualisable representation of the data allowing us to "see" the data and its structure and begin to get some intuition about the data itself.

 To use UMAP for this task we need to first construct a UMAP object that will do the job for us.
 That is as simple as instantiating the class.
 So